UmerrAhsan/Text_Generation/README.md

 # Text_Generation
-Finetuning Distilled Gpt-2 for Test Genration
+Finetuning Distilled Gpt-2 for Test Generation

 The dataset used for finetuning is ROC stories dataset.
 Dataset Link : https://cs.rochester.edu/nlp/rocstories/